Why PokClock

 30 to 80 players · 2-4 tournaments per month

-Excel for registrations + The Tournament Director (English, dated) + a Bluetooth speaker.
+Excel for registrations, The Tournament Director (English, dated), and a Bluetooth speaker for announcements.
 It works, but it's tedious.
-You'd save 2 hours per night and impress your players.

 Pro room / casino